Fish and Wildlife Service, Interior.

 Comment 24: More discussion needs to be included as to how the definition will affect golden eagle management.

 Service response: Due to different geographic preferences, human activities are less likely to conflict with golden eagles than bald eagles.
-Because fewer activities have the potential to disturb golden eagles, the effect of defining “disturb” will be relatively small in relation to golden eagles in comparison to bald eagles.
+Because fewer activities have the potential to disturb golden eagles, the effect of Start Printed Page 31137defining “disturb” will be relatively small in relation to golden eagles in comparison to bald eagles.
 However, we recognize that disturbance caused by human activities can still be an issue with respect to golden eagles.
 We intend to more fully address golden eagle disturbance as part of the National Environmental Policy Act assessment of the Eagle Act take permit regulations we are proposing.

 Comment 25: The Eagle Act was meant to protect eagles from significant stress that affects their ability to forage, nest, roost, breed, or raise young.
 Any activity that causes such stress should be considered a violation of the Act.